-Team of veterans and friends to take on Crete fundraising challenge
+Team of veterans and friends complete Crete fundraising challenge

 28 May 2026